Jathushan0130/playforever/README.md

 We are excited to share with you what we have done.

 Group Contributions:
-Jathushan: About Us Page
+Jathushan: About Us Page <br>
-Ryan: Home Page, Nav Bar, Contact Page
+Ryan: Home Page, Nav Bar, Contact Page <br>
 Kevin: Programs Page, Partnership Page